 - Be sure to exit any programs and shut down the device when you’re done.
 This helps purge temporary files stored on your computer when you’re surfing.

-- You could use password protected zip files to store sensitive information, or maybe even PGP encryption if you want to keep even the FBI, CIA or KGB from finding out too much about you.
+- You could use password protected zip files to store sensitive information, or maybe even PGP encryption if you want to keep law enforcement from finding out too much about you.

 Potentially unsafe: computers outside the home

 Avoid browsing on a computer outside your home (like at libraries, work, school, or at a friend’s, printing shops, cafés, etc.) unless you’re certain no one you know will find out.
 If you have to use a computer outside the home, you should only look at stuff that you wouldn’t mind if your boss, instructor, friends, family, classmates or coworkers saw.
 There’s always a chance they might.